 - 16+ Wonderful Types Of Blue Cheese For The Gourmet 2022

 - Blue Cheese Vs. Gorgonzola: Head-To-Head Comparison 2022

 Modern packing and processing techniques help cream cheese keep the spreadable and smooth texture that we all love for a longer period.
 But it doesn’t last as long as hard cheeses (one notable example is Gruyere cheese).

 How long is cream cheese good for?
 According to the popular Philadelphia Cream Cheese, an unopened one is good for 30 days past the “best when purchased by” date on the carton under normal conditions of 40° at all times.
 However, once opened, it should be used within ten days.

 However, this depends on different factors.
+So the recommended time to leave cream cheese out might not be as long as you think.
 Keep on reading to learn more about those factors and how to store your opened/unopened cream cheese the right way.